Calipers: Use

 A caliper must be properly applied against the part in order to take the desired measurement.
-For example, when measuring the thickness of a plate a vernier caliper must be held at right angles to the piece.
+For example, when measuring the thickness of a plate, a vernier caliper must be held at right angles to the piece.
 Some practice may be needed to measure round or irregular objects correctly.

 Accuracy of measurement when using a caliper is highly dependent on the skill of the operator.
 Regardless of type, a caliper's jaws must be forced into contact with the part being measured.
 As both part and caliper are always to some extent elastic, the amount of force used affects the indication.
 A consistent, firm touch is correct.
 Too much force results in an under indication as part and tool distort; too little force gives insufficient contact and an over indication.
 This is a greater problem with a caliper incorporating a wheel, which lends mechanical advantage.
 This is especially the case with digital calipers, calipers out of adjustment, or calipers with a poor quality beam.

 Simple calipers are uncalibrated; the measurement taken must be compared against a scale.
 Whether the scale is part of the caliper or not, all analog calipers—verniers and dials—require good eyesight in order to achieve the highest precision.
 Digital calipers have an advantage in this area.

 Calibrated calipers may be mishandled, leading to loss of zero.
-When a calipers' jaws are fully closed, it should, of course, indicate zero.
+When a caliper's jaws are fully closed, it should, of course, indicate zero.
 If it does not, it must be recalibrated or repaired.
-A vernier caliper does not easily lose its calibration but a sharp impact or accidental damage to the measuring surface in the caliper jaw can be significant enough to displace zero.
+A vernier caliper does not easily lose its calibration, but a sharp impact or accidental damage to the measuring surface in the caliper jaw can be significant enough to displace zero.
 Digital calipers have zero set buttons, for quick recalibration.

 Vernier, dial and digital calipers can be used with accessories that extend their usefulness.
-Examples are a base that extends their usefulness as a depth gauge and a jaw attachment that allows measuring the center distance between holes.
-Since the 1970s a clever modification of the moveable jaw on the back side of any caliper allows for step or depth measurements in addition to external caliper measurements, in similar fashion to a universal micrometer (e.g., Starrett Mul-T-Anvil or Mitutoyo Uni-Mike).
+Examples are a base that extends their usefulness as a depth gauge and a jaw attachment that all allows measuring the center distance between holes.
+Since the 1970s, a clever modification of the moveable jaw on the back side of any caliper allows for step or depth measurements in addition to external caliper measurements, similarly to a universal micrometer (e.g., Starrett Mul-T-Anvil or Mitutoyo Uni-Mike).